Government’s Aviation Policy Framework for UK aviation

-Work submitted to the Commission by the three scheme promoters has also been published.
+Work submitted to the Commission by the three scheme promoters was published.
 Click here to see Gatwick Airport Limited’s submission.

 The Commission published its Final Report to the Government on 1st July 2015.
 The Commission unanimously concluded that the Heathrow Northwest Runway option in combination with the significant package of measures to address its environmental and community impacts presented the strongest case and was the preferred option.
 The Commission recommended that the Government should support the delivery of the Commission’s plan in its entirety.

-The Secretary of State made two further statements (a statement 10 December 2015 and then an oral statement in Parliament on 14 December 2015) outlining the progress of the Government’s consideration of the Airports Commission’s Final Report.
-The Government has accepted the case for airport expansion in the South East and the Airports Commission’s shortlist of options for expansion, all of which it believes are viable.
+The Government accepted the case for airport expansion in the South East and the Airports Commission’s shortlist of options for expansion, all of which it believes are viable.

 Following further work and analysis by the Government on four key areas – air quality, noise, carbon emissions and managing the impacts on local communities, it announced on 25 October 2016 that a new north-west runway at Heathrow Airport was its preferred option to deliver airport expansion in the south-east – click here to see the Secretary of State’s statement.
 Click here to see the Government’s press announcement.